ryanbekhen/ngebut/benchmarks/README.md

 This script will:
 1. Check if port 3000 is in use and automatically kill any process using it
-2. Start each server (ngebut, gofiber, nethttp) one by one
+2. Start each server (ngebut, gofiber, nethttp, chi, echo, gin) one by one
 3. Run wrk benchmarks against each endpoint (/, /json, /users/123)
 4. Stop the server after benchmarking
 5. Display a summary table at the end comparing all results side by side